top of page

 c.
 Revelation.

-It reveals the number 666 as the mark of the beast and the name of a man.
+Revelation reveals the number 666, the mark of the beast, and events of the apocalypse.

 The Bible describes the mark (name) as required on the right hand or forehead to be able to buy or sell.